percona/k8sps-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PS-RN0.6.0.md

 ## Supported Platforms

 The Operator was developed and tested with Percona Server for MySQL  8.0.33-25.
-Other options may also work but have not been tested.Other software components include:
+Other options may also work but have not been tested.
+Other software components include:

 * Orchestrator 3.2.6-9
 * MySQL Router 8.0.33-25